mritunjaysharma394/vowpal-wiki/using-vw-varinfo.md

 ## Sanity check of vw-varinfo using a contrived example

-Here's a contrived example showing how vw-varinfo performs on a (contrived) perfect linear model.
+Here's a contrived example showing how vw-varinfo performs on a perfect linear model.

 Step 1) we write a script _generate-trainset.pl_ which loops 1000 times, in each loop iteration, it generates 5 random variables named 'a' through 'e' each with a random value in the interval [0 ..
 1] and calculates the label y as: